 - PQQ can protect against the damaging effects of mercury in the brain.

-- PQQ protects neurons in the hippocampus region (center of emotions) from damaging effects of glutamate.
+- PQQ protects neurons in the hippocampus (the center of emotions) from the damaging effects of glutamate.
 Fewer neurons were damaged.
-PQQ activates “antioxidant genes”
+PQQ activates “antioxidant genes.”

 Sources: